-The Hogan Development Survey (HDS) measures the "dark side" of personality-a region of interpersonal behavior that the authors argue falls half-way between measures of normal and abnormal personality.
-The HDS provides scores and interpretive inferences for 11 "derailment" tendencies that, when incited by stress, pressure, or boredom, are capable of impeding work relationships, adversely impacting leadership style, hindering productivity, and limiting overall career potential and effectiveness.
-Often used in conjunction with the HPI, administrators should be trained on the use and interpretation of the HDS prior to using it for selection.
-Peace officer applicant norms are not currently available for the HDS.
+The Hogan Development Survey (HDS) measures 11 dark-side personality characteristics and 33 subcharacteristics associated with career derailment and leadership failure.
+The HDS provides scores and interpretative information on these tendencies that emerge when a person fails to manage their impression (often due to stress, authority, or boredom).
+These tendencies impede work relationships, negatively impact leadership performance, hinder productivity, and limit one's career potential and success.
+Administrators should be trained on the use and interpretation of the HDS prior to using it for selection.
+Peace officer applicant norms are not available for the HDS.